 - a blog is an easy way of providing topical interests with links to relevant product or service information

 - regular posts will attract more regular visits – by visitors and ‘spider-bots’ – don’t let them down!

 - more content and more visitors leads to improved Google results

 Similarly, scheduling social meda posts will attract followers and re-posts and new visitors to your website.
 Posting also keeps your company name in front of people who may otherwise forget all about you.

 Blog Posts in WordPress or Google’s Blogger can be scheduled to publish on set dates and times.
 This means that they can be written at any time when ideas are flowing and set to publish at regular intervals.

 Facebook enables a business to set up a Facebook Business Page.
 You are then able to schedule several posts in advance.
 This means that you could undertake this task outside your normal business hours, when you may have more time or fewer interruptions.
-Twitter has not yet enabled a scheduling feature except for their Ads clients, although it is available via Tweetdeck, as long as you do not want to schedule posts with images (at the time of writing).
+Twitter has not yet enabled a scheduling feature except for their Ads clients, although it is available via Tweetdeck – and now you can include images with your scheduled posts .

 If you are managing more than two forms of social media, you will probably benefit from a third party application.
 Which one will depend on your requirements, budget and which social media services are important for you to schedule posts to.
 Scheduling tools are evolving all the time.
 We have been using Hootsuite on behalf of some clients, which allows bulk uploads from spreadsheets.

 We’ve gathered information from three of our clients’ analytics and can confirm that, overall, the best-performing social media for links to websites in the past year have been from Facebook, Pinterest, Twitter & Google+.